psychemedia/finn-resources/src/mongan.md

 25. And the drinking-house was put in order.
 And Mongan put a love-charm ^ into the cheeks of the hag, and from the look which the king of Leinster cast on her he was filled with her

 25 love, so that there was not a bone of his of the size of an inch, but was filled with love of the girl.
-And he called his attendant to him and said to him: 'Go to where the wife of the king of Connaught's son is, and say to her " the king of Leinster has bestowed great love upon thee, and that a king is better than
+And he called his attendant to him and said to him: 'Go to where the wife of the king of Connaught's son is, and say to her "the king of Leinster has bestowed great love upon thee, and that a king is better than

 30 a king's heir." ' And Mongan understood the whispering, and said to Cuimne: 'There is an attendant coming from the king of Leinster with a message to thee, and I know the secret message which he brings, and if thou wouldst take my advice, thou wouldst not be with a worse man than myself or the king